On March 28, the following changes to bus service were made:

 What this means for light rail riders:

-• The 2 Line will operate between Lynnwood and Redmond, in addition to the 1 Line between Lynnwood and Federal Way.
+- The 2 Line now operates between Lynnwood and Redmond, in addition to the 1 Line between Lynnwood and Federal Way.

-• Combined 1 Line and 2 Line frequency between Lynnwood and International District/Chinatown will be every 4 minutes, providing additional capacity through the busy core of the system.
+- Combined 1 Line and 2 Line frequency between Lynnwood and International District/Chinatown is every 4 minutes, providing additional capacity through the busy core of the system.

 Get the latest updates about your ride